office: 471B Rhodes Hall, Ithaca, NY 14853

 email: mw828 at cornell edu

-I am a third-year Ph.D. student in Electrical and Computer engineering advised by Professor Christopher Batten at Cornell University.
-My primary research interest is programmable accelerator-based architectures.
+I am a fourth-year Ph.D. student in Electrical and Computer engineering advised by Professor Christopher Batten at Cornell University.
+I am pursuing research in the area of parallel programming algorithms, runtime systems, and programmable accelerator-based architectures.

 - Christopher Torng, Moyang Wang, Bharath Sudheendra, Nagaraj Murali, Suren Jayasuriya, Shreesha Srinath, Taylor Pritchard, Robin Ying, and Christopher Batten.
 "Experiences Using A Novel Python-Based Hardware Modeling Framework For Computer Architecture Test Chips".
 Poster at the 28th Symposium on High Performance Chips (HotChips-28).
 Cupertino, CA. August 2016. [pdf,slides,poster]